-Capital assets, which include property, plant, equipment, and transportation vehicles, are reported in the government-wide financial statements.
+Capital assets, which include property, plant, equipment, right to use SBITA, and transportation vehicles, are reported in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Group purchases are evaluated on a case-by-case basis.
 Donated capital assets are recorded at their estimated acquisition value at the date of donation.

 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
-Improvements are capitalized and depreciated over the remaining useful lives of the related capital assets.
+Improvements are capitalized and depreciated/amortized over the remaining useful lives of the related capital assets.

 Land and construction in progress is not depreciated.
-The property, plant, and equipment of the District are depreciated using the straight-line method over the following estimated useful lives:
+Right to use assets of the District are amortized using the straight-line method over the shorter of the subscription period or the estimated useful lives.
+The other capital assets of the District are depreciated using the straight-line method over the following estimated useful lives:

 Capital Asset Cases Lives

 Land improvements 10 - 20 years

 Buildings and improvements 10 - 50 years

 Buses and other vehicles 8 years

 Furniture and equipment 5 - 30 years

+Right to use - subscription based IT 3 years